 Since 1977, BIFMA has held the 360° Leadership Conference to bring the leaders of the furniture industry together.
 It has provided an opportunity to share what issues are affecting our industry, learn how the market is changing and network with one another.
-The past six conferences are recapped below.
+The past eight conferences are recapped below.

 market shifts and the new normal

 The markets we serve have experienced seismic shifts.
 The web, the recession, and today’s shifting politics and demographics are creating aftershocks affecting the world at large.
 The 360° explored these changes, the aftershocks affecting our markets, and considered what we can expect from this new normal.